Introduction

 section at top left, click on

 .
-Below this is long list of Components as illutrated opposite.
+Below this, on the left hand side, is long list of Components in alphabetical order as illustrated opposite.
 Scroll down until you find

 .
 Now click on it.